Ceramic Dictionary

 2) Prepare the wax so it is a liquid and can be used freely with a brush.

-3) If working on leather hard clay, with a free hand and brush let the wax run off it making a design.
+3) If working on leather hard clay, with a free hand and brush let the wax run to make a design.

 4) Apply the color using a spray, dipping, brushing or pouring.